anhvlt-2k6/hello-genai-on-win/README.md

 cd hello-genai
 ```

-1. Run the application using the script:
+1. Run the application using the script (or double-click it, much faster):

 ```cmd
 run.cmd